neginnoori/MRI-TumorSegmentation/README.md

 Contributions to the project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Kaggle for providing the LGG Segmentation Dataset.
-- Research papers and resources on Graph Cut and Genetic Algorithms for inspiring this project.